F (psychedelic): History

 F was first described in the scientific literature by David E. Nichols and colleagues by 1981.
 It was briefly described by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved) and was included as an entry in Shulgin's 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds.
+Shulgin briefly alluded to F and its derivatives in a paper in 1971.

 Society and culture

 Legal status

 The drug was not an explicitly controlled substance in the United States as of 2011.